AnuragGhosh0208/DynamicPingPongGame/README.md

 Dynamic Ball Movement: Realistic ball physics with speed and direction changes upon collision.
 Score Tracking: Keeps track of player scores.
 Responsive Design: Adaptable to different screen sizes for an optimal gaming experience.

+Technologies Used
+JavaScript: Game logic and interactivity
+HTML: Structure of the game interface
+CSS: Styling and layout